-I am an Associate Professor at The University of Texas at Austin (CV), where I direct the Operations Research and Industrial Engineering (ORIE) and Engineering Management (ENM) programs.
+I am a Professor at The University of Texas at Austin (CV), where I direct the Operations Research and Industrial Engineering (ORIE) and Engineering Management (ENM) programs.
 I also hold a courtesy appointment in the Department of Petroleum and Geosystems Engineering (PGE) and direct ORIE’s Center for Engineering & Decision Analytics (CEDA).
 I hold MS and PhD degrees in Engineering-Economic Systems from Stanford University.
 Before returning to academia, I was a senior engagement manager and co-director of client education for Strategic Decisions Group, where I remain a partner and serve on SDG’s Board of Directors.

 I am also active in executive education.
 I am the Academic Director of the Strategic Decision and Risk Management (SDRM) certificate program offered through Texas Executive Education and UT’s McCombs School of Business.

 My research and teaching interests are broadly focused in the area of decision making under uncertainty, known as decision analysis.
 My work has been featured in the New York Times, The Wall Street Journal, the Financial Times, Bloomberg, National Public Radio, and in dozens of local and regional media sources.
 In addition, this work is featured in the documentary Cool It.
 This work was part of the Copenhagen Consensus on Climate Project and was selected by a panel of economists, including four Nobel Laureates, as the best response to climate change.
 You can learn more here.
 Here is my Internet Movie Database page.